 1. Confirm Your Home Address Is Correct

-Your Primary Home Address in Workday should be the address you use while working at the UW and is the address for which taxes will be based – Workday will automatically deduct out-of-state taxes from your paycheck if your primary address is located in a state with a state tax (e.g. California or Oregon).
-In addition, your primary home address determines many of your benefits options.
+Keeping your Personal Information (such as your legal name, phone number, and emergency contact details) up-to-date is always critical, but it’s especially important to make sure your home address is correct; a missing or incorrect address could put you at risk for not receiving your paycheck on time, receiving the wrong benefits options, or even being taxed incorrectly.
+Your Primary Home Address in Workday should be the address you use while working at the UW and is the address for which taxes will be based – Workday will automatically deduct out-of-state taxes from your paycheck if your primary address is located in a state with a state tax (e.g., California or Oregon).

-Learn how to verify and update your address in the Edit Contact Information section of the Edit Personal Information User Guide.
+Learn how to verify and update your address in the Edit Personal Information User Guide.

 2. Review Your Tax Withholding Elections